 Race matters in teaching relationships and influences how people will listen act/think/feel with regards to how the learner ‘relates’ to the educator (Ward, 2018).
 Settler to Settler anti-racism response services are unique and can provide a compliment for foundational online training, integration of applied critical race knowledge, and in preparation for respectful engage with culturally responsive education and training that only Indigenous people can provide.

-Recognizing and unpacking White Settler biases is imperative and not an easy process.
-This can be painful, but nothing like the lived experience of Indigenous peoples.
+We are all needed in this work.
+Recognizing and unpacking normalized White Settler bias is imperative and not an easy process of unlearning.
+This can be painful and even overwhelming realization for settlers, but nothing like the lived experience of Indigenous peoples.
 Supporting service providers to interrupt racism and to engage safely with Indigenous people is my life's work.